BigCav/Ledgr-Main/README.md

 # NZ Payroll System

 A tiny demo payroll system for New Zealand built with standalone HTML pages and Tailwind CSS.
-All pages can be opened directly in a browser.
+All pages share the dark **Ledgr** theme with a floating header and glass panels.
+They can be opened directly in a browser.

 ## Pages
 - `index.html` - Home page